strontic/strontic.github.io/xcyclopedia/library/7-zip.dll-1193CBE87E8C399B0D52C6789AD560ED.md

 ## Possible Misuse

 *The following table contains possible examples of `7-zip.dll` being misused.
-While `7-zip.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `7-zip.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --